Propaganda and Agitation Department: Organization

 All propaganda materials are produced in accordance with guidelines set by the PAD, and all media is overseen by it.
 Limits set for content by the PAD are strict.
 The PAD controls the press in North Korea, but in order to maintain its behind-the-scenes nature, actions relating to repression of the media are often publicly attributed to the Ministry of Culture instead.
 When newspapers are published in North Korea, they go through three rounds of censorship.
 The first is handled by the editors of the paper.
 The second and third levels are taken care of by the PAD.
 Its General Bureau of Publication Guidance reviews both newspapers and other types of publications and broadcasts.
 The PAD's Newspaper Administration is the final level of press censorship.
 Likewise, radio and television broadcasts and the Korean Central News Agency are also under supervision of the PAD through the Korean Central Broadcasting Committee, to which it appoints personnel; only the Voice of National Salvation is controlled by the United Front Department of the party instead.
-The PAD cooperates with the State Security Department and Ministry of Social Security to curtail international broadcasting into North Korea.
+The PAD cooperates with the Ministry of State Security and Ministry of Social Security to curtail international broadcasting into North Korea.
 The General Propaganda and Agitation Department of the Ministry of Defense maintains a separate structure, but the PAD cooperates with it.
 Other partners include the Party History Institute and the Korean Documentary Films Studio.

 The PAD has numerous bureaus and offices under it.
 For instance, the April 15 Literary Production company is directly under the PAD and the company often supplies the department with executives.
 The Workers' Party of Korea Publishing House, Foreign Languages Publishing House, Workers' Publishing House, and Kumsong Youth Publishing House are also under its control.
 The PAD also translates otherwise forbidden foreign works for the use of the country's political elite.
 The Korea Film Studios and the 25 April Film Studio are under the Ministry of Culture, but the PAD controls them and their staff.
+It also oversees regional propaganda organizations throughout the country.